OffchainLabs/arbitrum-sdk/README.md

 1. First, make sure you have a Nitro node running.
 Check out the nitro repo, and run the following command `./test-node.bash --init --no-blockscout`

-2. After the node has started up (that could take upto 20-30 mins), run `yarn gen:network`.
+2. After the node has started up (that could take up to 20-30 mins), run `yarn gen:network`.

 3. Once done, finally run `yarn test:integration` to run the integration tests.